dropwizard/dropwizard/docs/source/manual/configuration.rst

 supportedCipherSuites        (none)             A list of cipher suites (e.g., ``TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA256``) which
                                                 are supported.
 All other cipher suites will be refused. certAlias                    (none)             The alias of a specific client certificate to present when authenticating.
-Use this when the specified keystore has multiple certificates to force use of a non-default certficate.
+Use this when the specified keystore has multiple certificates to force use of a non-default certificate.
 ===========================  =================  ============================================================================================================================